Kuxry/Genevent-AI-Gmail/PrivacyPolicy.md

 # Privacy Policy

-Welcome to the application **Event Genie** (referred to as "the App").
+Welcome to the application **AI-Event For Gmail** (referred to as "the App").
 Protecting your privacy and personal data is of utmost importance to us.
 This Privacy Policy explains how we collect, use, and safeguard your information.

 ---